Hedge4/godvillebot/README.md

 * 5.4 The bot can now also react with emojis for the >react command because of smarter command parsing.
 * 5.5 God(des)Bot has replaced Dyno for reaction roles, and can toggle roles if users add/remove reactions to a specific message.
 * 5.6 Added the >bonk command! (this took way too much effort)
+* 5.7 Completely restructured and cleaned up config.json and updated files using it.

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.